Amonteverde04/smart-shopper/README.md

 # Smart Shopper
 Your AI-powered shopping assistant that instantly compares products side-by-side.
 All privately, right in your browser.
+Built for the Google Chrome Built-in AI Challenge 2025.

 ## Development environment setup
 1. Clone repo.